A Robust Model-Based Approach for Continuous-Time Policy Evaluation with Unknown L\'evy Process Dynamics: Introduction

 \section{Introduction}

-Reinforcement learning (RL) has achieved remarkable success in artificial intelligence, with applications such as AlphaGo \cite{Silver2016}, strategic gameplay \cite{Mnih2015}, and fine-tuning of large language models \cite{Ziegler2019}.
+Reinforcement learning (RL) has achieved remarkable success in artificial intelligence, with applications such as AlphaGo \cite{Silver2016}, strategic gameplay \cite{Mnih2015}, and fine-tuning large language models \cite{Ziegler2019}.
 However, these successes are primarily in discrete-time sequential decision-making settings, where the state changes only after an action is taken.
 In contrast, in most real-world decision-making problems, the state evolves continuously in time, regardless of whether actions are taken in continuous or discrete time.
 Examples include dynamic treatment regimes in healthcare \cite{hua2022personalized,murphy2003optimal}, robotics \cite{karimi2023dynamic,Kober2013,siciliano1999robot}, autonomous driving \cite{sciarretta2004optimal}, and financial markets \cite{merton1975optimum,Moody2001}.

 One common approach to handling continuous-time reinforcement learning (CTRL) is to discretize time and reformulate the problem as a discrete-time Markov decision process (MDP) \cite{doya2000reinforcement}.
 This transformation allows standard RL algorithms to be applied directly within the classical RL framework.
 However, as demonstrated in \cite{zhu2024phibe}, for policy evaluation, the discretization error can be significant when the reward function exhibits large oscillations.
 Moreover, in RL, reward functions often need to oscillate significantly to effectively distinguish between rewards and penalties, which is essential for learning an optimal policy.
 This requirement suggests that MDP may not always be an ideal framework for solving CTRL problems, a limitation that has also been observed empirically \cite{naik2024reward,sowerby2022designing}.
 Fundamentally, the MDP framework is designed for discrete-time decision-making.
 In other words, even when the continuous-time structure of a problem is known, MDPs lack a natural mechanism to fully leverage this information.
+A complementary line of work treats RL directly through continuous-time stochastic control, including exploratory control formulations, martingale policy evaluation, policy-gradient and actor-critic methods, and continuous-time $q$-learning \cite{wang2020reinforcement,jia2022policya,jia2022policyb,jia2023q}.